kjreedseq/2022_MIP_280A4_final_project/nano_report.md

   -S viral_contigs_mapped_to_unmapped_FoCo_virilis.sam \
   --un viral_contigs_not_mapped.fastq
 ```
-This command mapped the unmapped fastq file to contigs 1 thru 3.

 Results from this mapping are as follows:
   60427 reads; of these:
   60427 (100.00%) were unpaired; of these: